hellosold/MBTI-Analysis/README.md

 Firstly, we run a python script to parse the movie scripts, then we have two output files, they are 'Advengers_Endgame_parsed.txt' and 'Frozen_script_parsed.txt'.

 Secondly, we write two python program, 'parse_frozen.py' and 'parse_endgame.py' which will read the parsed file, and collect the scriopts of each character, store the result into output files.
 The out files are <span style="color:green"> csv</span>
 files.
-The file havr a header row "character" and "script".
+The file has a header row "character" and "script".
 The example of the test data is shown below:

 <img src="https://hackmd.io/_uploads/HJyXgtWSh.png" alt="Frozen Script" width="400" height="200"></img>